intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 stats = orca_estimator.fit(train_data_creator, epochs=epochs, batch_size=batch_size)
 print("Train stats: {}".format(stats))
 ```
-To evaluate the network on testing dataset, we can call `Estimator.evaluate` which will return a dictionary of metrics for the given data, including validation accuracy and loss.
+To evaluate the network on the testing dataset, we can call `Estimator.evaluate`, which will return a dictionary of metrics for the given data, including validation accuracy and loss.

 ```python
 val_stats = orca_estimator.evaluate(validation_data_creator, batch_size=batch_size)